joffy69-2/band-milestone/README.md

 The buttons are not functional at the moment - an info popover has been added

 NB NO MEDIA QUERIES ON CONTACT PAGE YET

+color of the dropdown menu is the same as the color of the merchandise background

+cant get aria controls working on nav dropdown menu